Culinary Arts

 • Implement simulated and/or application activities using academic skills to solve daily problems found in the world of work.
 Academic and occupational instructors are infused into both school and the hotel work-site to teach culinary, academic and Tech-Prep courses directly relates to the food service industry.

 • Practice and reinforce workplace readiness skills needed for successful employment.
 Occupational simulations encourage learners to make decisions and identify solutions to real life, on-the- job problems.
-Life-long learning, teamwork, cooperation, and essential skills for living/working promote the development of workplace readiness skills while reinforcing applied, integrated academics.
+Life-long learning, teamwork, cooperation and essential skills for living/working promote the development of workplace readiness skills while reinforcing applied, integrated academics.

 CIP CODE: 120503